baifanxxx/NPMO-Rearrangement/README.md

 # NPMO-Rearrangement
+This repository contains the implementation of the Non-prehensile Multi-object (NPMO) Rearrangement system for running on a UR3 Robot from the paper:

-This repo is our ICRA2022 paper about 'Hierarchical Policy for Non-prehensile Multi-object Rearrangement with Deep Reinforcement Learning and Monte Carlo Tree Search
+**Hierarchical Policy for Non-prehensile Multi-object Rearrangement with Deep Reinforcement Learning and Monte Carlo Tree Search**

-'
+*Fan Bai, Fei Meng, Jianbang Liu, Jiankun Wang, Max Q.-H. Meng*

 # Introduction
 We have implemented an efficient Hierarchical Policy for Non-prehensile Multi-object (NPMO) Rearrangement, with specific contributions as follows:
 1. We model the NPMO rearrangement task and solve it with a hierarchical policy;